ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 If no report file is generated, look at the black command console window for error messages that will help you fix the problem.

 Error message- ...
-RM-Python-config.config file contains a format error ...
+RM-Python-config.ini file contains a format error ...
 The problem is as stated, the solution may be harder to determine.
 Start over with the supplied config file and make sure that works, Then make your edits one by one to identify the problem.